 With that said, its looks are polarizing.
 Where exec saloons are concerned, Mercedes produce some of the most handsome cars on the planet.
 Where vans and hatchbacks are concerned, it’s a different story.

-However, a Mercedes is a Mercedes is a Mercedes.
+However, a Mercedes is a Mercedes.

 OSV takes a closer look at what it’s all about with our Mercedes Benz A-Class AMG Hatchback review.